FedeDP/libmodule/README.md

 It stands somewhere in the middle, trying to mix the 2 concepts.
 It does not provide any faciliting to build an event loop; it does provide its own event loop though.
-You may find some/lots of similarities between a libmodule's MODULE and an Actor.
+You may find some/lots of similarities between a libmodule's *Module* and an Actor.
 Indeed, libmodule was heavily inspired by my own actor library experience with [akka](https://akka.io/) for its API.

 ## Is it portable?